Baby's head shape: Cause for concern?

 In other cases, a baby's head shape changes after birth.
 This is a result of pressure on the head when the baby lies in the same position often.
 Spending too much time lying flat in one position can lead to an uneven head shape well past the time when birth-related lopsidedness evens out.
 This is known as positional molding or positional plagiocephaly.

 Positional molding might be most noticeable when you're looking at your baby's head from above.
 From that view, the back of your baby's head might look flatter on one side than on the other.
 The ear on the flat side might look pushed forward.

 Is an uneven head shape cause for worry?

 Positional molding is generally considered a cosmetic issue.
-Flat spots related to pressure on the back of the head don't cause brain damage or interfere with a baby's development.
+Flat spots related to pressure on the head don't cause brain damage or interfere with a baby's development.